Postcode area: NR13.

 For families considering a move to Acle, the provision of educational facilities is an important factor.
 The village is home to Acle Academy, which serves the local community and surrounding areas, providing secondary education to students across a substantial geographical catchment.

 Acle Academy is the principal educational facility serving the village and provides secondary education to students from Acle and surrounding communities across the wider Broadland area.
-The school is part of Norfolk’s comprehensive education system and is regularly monitored to ensure high standards of teaching, student welfare, and educational outcomes.
+The school is part of Norfolk’s thorough education system and is regularly monitored to ensure high standards of teaching, student welfare, and educational outcomes.
 The academy offers a broad curriculum encompassing traditional academic subjects alongside vocational training, practical learning, and enrichment activities that prepare students for diverse paths after secondary education.

-The school’s location in the heart of the community means that local secondary students can access education without lengthy daily commutes, supporting positive educational experiences and family wellbeing.
+The school’s location in the centre of the community means that local secondary students can access education without lengthy daily commutes, supporting positive educational experiences and family wellbeing.
 Many families appreciate having a quality secondary school within their local village, which strengthens community cohesion and allows young people to remain connected to their home village throughout their secondary education.

 Primary education is provided through schools serving the Acle area, with options including both village schools and institutions in nearby centres.
 The range of educational provision ensures that families can find schools that match their preferences and values, whether prioritising traditional approaches, progressive teaching methods, specialist provision, or other factors.

-Beyond formal education, Acle offers a genuinely family-friendly environment characterised by safe streets, community activities, and access to outdoor recreational opportunities.
+Beyond formal education, Acle offers a family-friendly environment characterised by safe streets, community activities, and access to outdoor recreational opportunities.
 The village provides an ideal setting for raising children, combining the safety and community connection of village life with access to modern facilities and the recreational opportunities provided by proximity to the Broads and rural Norfolk landscape.

 Property Market and Housing